 Easy to mount - Installing the safe inside the stair-step will be a hard job that could leave evidence of your work.
 This model only has four bolts that need to be attached to the wall or ground for safe installation.
 That means less work for the box and more for the step.

 Adding new cabinets and cupboards to the kitchen or dining area is a great place to install a new safe.
 These cabinets can be formed to envelop the safe and make it hard to be detected.
-The cupboards are also a great place to store a large size hidden safes.
+The cupboards are also a great place to store large-size hidden safes.

-Cupboards are some of the last places that a burglar will look when ransacking the home.
+Cupboards are some of the last places a burglar will look when ransacking the home.
 Using this space to hide your most precious items is a great idea.
-Placing heavy pots and pans or kitchen appliances atop the safe could also camouflage it.
+Placing heavy pots, pans, or kitchen appliances atop the safe could also camouflage it.

 The best parts about the Tigerking cupboard floor safe are:

-Dual warning system - Like all Tigerking models, the warning system is going to be its main draw.
+Dual warning system - Like all Tigerking models, the warning system will be its main draw.
 It emits a buzzer while also contacting the police or security when it is triggered.

 Emergency key - Something the Tk has that other models don't is an emergency key.
-Other models could make you punch in an entire code instead of pushing a series that opens it in an instant.
+Other models could make you punch in an entire code instead of pushing a series that instantly opens it.
 Time spent opening the safe could mean the difference between life and death in a burglary situation.

-When installing a safe in the home, you should consider placing it somewhere that is out of the way, and less traveled.
+When installing a safe in the home, consider placing it somewhere out of the way and less traveled.
 Using a spare linen closet or cupboard is a good idea, as burglars are burdened by the element of time.
-Storing valuables to secret hiding places or secret storage will take the thieves precious time from their rampage.
+Storing valuables in secret hiding places or secret storage will take the thieves' precious time from their rampage.